Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Details of the walls| ©Patrick Demory

-In fact, during these seasons it is common to encourage the visit of the largest number of people, even those who do not consider themselves as faithful Catholics, because the truth is that the place is quite important for the historical and architectural identity of Reims as well as for its relevance in tourism in the French Northeast.
+In fact, on these special dates it is common that the visit is encouraged, even for those who do not consider themselves as faithful Catholics, because the truth is that the place is quite important for the historical and architectural identity of Reims and within the tourism of the French northeast.

 Train from Reims| ©Jc Flac